-The Ida Institute’s first seminar series was titled The Process of Defining Hearing.
-The series consisted of three seminars that took place in September 2008, January 2009, and February 2009 in Skodsborg, Denmark.
+The Ida Institute’s first seminar series, the Process of Defining Hearing, consisted of three seminars that took place in September 2008, January 2009, and February 2009 in Skodsborg, Denmark.

 The seminar explored the many different ways that people with hearing loss and health care professionals define hearing and hearing loss.

 Instead of developing a new definition or concept based on a medical description of ‘hearing’ and ‘hearing loss’, the series focused on improving our common understanding of how people with hearing loss and hearing care professionals go about defining hearing and the client's hearing loss journey.

 With help from the Faculty members, the seminar series explored the process of defining hearing and hearing loss by re-examining person-centered care principles and the clinical encounter.

 During the course of the three part seminar series, participants collaborated to develop a common definition of a possible hearing loss journey.
 The seminar participants were asked to identify the different stages and steps that a typical person with hearing loss may experience as they live with their hearing loss.
 The Ida Institute compiled the input from the seminar participants and created a composite map, which was later released as the Possible Patient Journey tool.
 In this way, the Patient Journey tool serves as a good representation of some of the knowledge sharing and knowledge creation that took place during the seminar series.

 Kristina English, Professor of Audiology at University of Akron, on the greater understanding of the client's perspective and feelings associated with hearing loss.